Noblefel/stove/README.md

 # STOVE
-### Simple Tabular Output View

 A small application that converts CSV (Comma-Separated Values) data into a PDF document.
-First, it reads a CSV file, then creates an HTML representation of the data with a styled table, and converts it into a PDF using the [chromedp](https://github.com/chromedp/chromedp) Package.
+First, it reads a CSV file, then generates the formatted HTML table, and converts it into a PDF using the [chromedp](https://github.com/chromedp/chromedp) package.

 # Installation
 ```bash